 The thing to keep in mind is that it cost around 32 million rupees at the time.
 As you can imagine, that was a huge amount of money, and it goes to show the huge importance of the Taj Mahal Agra and the location as a whole.
 The construction required no less than 20000 artisans at that time, and the chief architect of this construction was Ustad Ahmad Lahauri, who was the renowned architect at that particular time.
 The labor worked really hard for many years to complete this perfect symmetrical building.
 Just imagine how perfect planning has been done hundreds years ago that has made it one of the wonders in today’s time.

 As we mentioned earlier, it was created by Shah Jahan in order to commemorate the memory of Mumtaz Mahal, his wife at that time.
 Things were quite different at that time, and as you can see the appreciation was huge, to the point where it was extremely hard to pay homage in a way that wasn’t off the charts, especially at this particular level.
 The building was requested in 1631, but the constructions started in 1632, as it took a lot of time to prepare and handle everything correctly, which was a crucial aspect to consider regarding stuff like this.

 The main mausoleum was created in 1643 actually, and the surrounding buildings were created around 5 years later.
 So it wasn’t just a simple construction, it took a few decades to finish everything that was planned.
-But as you can see, it was well worth it, as this is an iconic and downright impressive palace.
+But as you can see, it was well worth it, as this is an iconic and absolutely impressive palace.
 The decorations added to it are astonishing.
 You have a lapidary of both semi precious and precious gemstones.
 Many of the chambers are embossed or they have inner sculptures.
 Some of them also have pietra dura jali inlays, all of which add up to express tremendous details and a huge array of benefits for people that enjoy seeing stuff like this.
 As you can see, the Taj Mahal Agra had a long and interesting past, which is preserved nowadays by international authorities!
 Archeological Survey of India is trying its best to preserve and maintain it, but still there are many things that need to be implemented to preserve the cultural heritage of the country like India.